Rum Old Fashioned

 Old Fashioned is a great drink, and hard to get wrong, whatever people say.
 Put a teaspoon of sugar in a glass, two or three dashes of bitters, and a good slug of bourbon.
 Ice optional, of orange peel looks and tastes great.
 No slice of orange, no cherry, no water, no vermouth.

-Probably you’ve that.
-Have you made an old fashioned with a really high quality rum (Mount Gay in this example).
-Rum’s softer allures like toasted and vanilla come out strong with a few weeks ageing, but a sip of this Old Fashioned reveals pepper and heat, burnt oak and honey.
+Probably you’ve had a few of those.
+Have you made an old fashioned with a really high quality rum?
+Rum’s softer allures like toast and vanilla come out strong with a few weeks ageing, but a sip of this Old Fashioned reveals pepper and heat, burnt oak and honey.

 Each sip is a gateway drug that will bring you back to the pirate rum party that was wrecked by Bacardi Mojitos and Malibu.
 Try it.